rishm069/terraform-eks/README.md

-# Full infra and app task
+# Terraform EKS app

-In this repository a simple Python app is stored along with infrastructure for its deployment.
+In this repository, a simple Python app is stored along with infrastructure for its deployment.
+Once installed, the app responds with`{"Hello":"World"}` json at root, allows simple querying at `/items` endpoint (e.g. `/items/5?q=somequery`) and provides documentation at `/docs` endpoint.

-The app is just a simple FastAPI server that does stuff as per the docs here

 ## Prerequirements

 - - - -

-> **IMPORTANT**: this set up is tested on Ubuntu 22.01 but should work on most Linux machines.
+> **IMPORTANT**: this setup is tested on Ubuntu 22.01 but should work on most Linux machines.

-* All operations and processes are intended to be performed on a local Linux-machine with the following tool-set installed:
+* All operations and processes are intended to be performed on a local Linux machine with the following toolset installed:

     | Tool          | Version                                                                                      |
     | ------------- |:---------------------------------------------------------------------------------------------|